kooscode/xbox360-controller-api/README.md

 I needed to use a XBOX 360 Controller on an AI & Robotics project at home and I did not want to be bound to Kernel level drivers or other external drivers.

-So, I decided to write a XBOX 360 Controller API that works with directly with the XBOX 360 USB wireless PC adapter hardware and supports up to 4 controllers.
+So, I decided to write a XBOX 360 Controller API that works directly with the XBOX 360 USB wireless PC adapter hardware and supports up to 4 controllers.

 The second goal was to make this as cross platform as possible, so I ended up using libusb-1.0.0